-Bomb cyclone leaves, but brutal cold is next
+Brutal cold follows after 'bomb cyclone' wallops Northeast

 Emerging from the storm

 Streets in coastal Massachusetts turned into slushy rivers as the storm triggered flooding.
-Firefighters and even the National Guard scrambled to rescue dozens of residents stranded by freezing water pushing from the Atlantic into coastal Massachusetts.
+Firefighters and the National Guard scrambled to rescue dozens of residents stranded by freezing water pushing from the Atlantic.
 First responders braved the frigid waters using rubber rescue boats and high-water vehicles.

-In Connecticut, Gov. Dan Malloy had said Thursday that about 2,000 people in the state were without power and that getting the lights back on could take longer than usual because of wind.
+Connecticut Gov. Dan Malloy said Thursday that about 2,000 people in his state were without power and that getting the lights back on could take longer than usual because of wind.

 Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island and Virginia reported at least a foot of snow Thursday.

-East Coast shuts down
+Travel disrupted on East Coast

-More than 1,000 Friday flights are canceled, after more than 4,300 flights were canceled on Thursday, FlightAware said.
+More than 1,000 flights have been canceled Friday, following the 4,300-plus ones called off a day earlier, the tracking service FlightAware said.

-JFK International is to resume flights Friday 7 a.m.
-Travel disruptions impacted Greyhound buses and Amtrak, which reduced or canceled service.
+New York's John F. Kennedy International Airport was to resume flights at 7 a.m.
+Friday.
+Travel disruptions affected Greyhound buses and Amtrak, which reduced or canceled service.

-Officials urged drivers to stay off the road, saying too many people were getting their cars stuck.
+Officials urged drivers to stay off the roads, saying too many people were getting their cars stuck.

-"We want to clear the streets," Boston Mayor Marty Walsh said on Thursday.
+"We want to clear the streets," Boston Mayor Marty Walsh said Thursday.

-Although the snow is largely over, cold air is settling through swaths of the Midwest and East Coast.
+With the snow largely over, cold air is settling through swaths of the Midwest and East Coast.
 Dozens of cities are set to endure record-breaking cold, CNN meteorologist Brandon Miller said.

+"Temperatures will be falling through the day as Arctic airmass moves overhead," the National Weather Service in Boston said via Twitter early Friday.